Do you want your meat to taste delicious and have that smoky smell that reminds you of a bright summer day? If yes, then smoke it!

 The wood chunks are cut in 1” sizes.
 These produce an intense smoky flavor that gives turkey an ideal flavor.
 Unlike other woods on this list, the Jack Daniels wood BBQ smoking chips are stored in bags made of strong, high-quality materials.
 The bags have little chance of ripping.

 This protects the wood from moisture and stops rot and damage.
 As a bonus, the bags are re-sealable.
 Therefore, they can be used repeatedly.
-The bags are not as heavy as they weigh just 1 ½ pound.
+The bags are not as heavy as they weigh just 1 ½ pounds.

 Since the wood is made of oak barrels used to store whiskey, they give off a subtle flavor of the whiskey.
 When this mixes with the rich flavor of turkey, it delivers a delicious flavor.
 However, these wood chunks deliver a flavor that can overwhelm the taste of the turkey.